belzecue/godotdemos_grassy-demo/Readme.md

 ## Credits

 For the player character I used [this asset](https://lionheart963.itch.io/4-directional-character) by [Warren Clark](https://lionheart963.itch.io/).
+[Jenny Lam](https://gitlab.com/jnylam) provided a fix to have the grass sway in different directions in this [Merge Request](https://gitlab.com/godotdemos/grassy-demo/-/merge_requests/1).

 ## License